 Low enough?
 Absolutely!

-You don’t have to try to take the investment universe by storm by investing a lot of money up front.
+You don’t have to try to take the investment universe by storm by investing a lot of money upfront.
 You can open an investment account with no money at all, then begin investing gradually as you add funds.

 You’ll get plenty of help from the investment industry.
-For example, the following investment platforms will allow you to open an account with no money at all, then begin investing as you fund your account:
+For example, the following investment platforms will allow you to open an account with no money at all, and then begin investing as you fund your account:

 Any one of these investment platforms will enable you to set up recurring contributions, such as direct payroll contributions.
 That’s the easiest way to begin saving money since you’ll hardly notice the small amount taken out of your paycheck.

 Though it may seem like a small amount, you’ll still be able to begin building momentum.
 When I first started investing, all I could afford was a paltry $25 per month I used to purchase an averaging performing mutual fund.
 It wasn’t a lot, but it was something.

 Once you get started, no matter how small, you can build on that progress (we’ll cover how you can in Step #7 below).

 If you’d like to begin investing immediately, fund your account with $100 or even $50.
 Some investment brokers, including some of those listed above, will allow you to trade using fractional shares.